Strategy11/formidable-forms/readme.txt

 === Formidable Forms ===
 Contributors: sswells, srwells, jamie.wahlin
-Tags: contact form, contact, custom form, database, email, feedback, form, forms, poll, Post, captcha, spam, survey, template, widget, multisite, form builder, form creator, form manager, Requires at least: 3.8
+Tags: contact form, custom form, form, form builder, forms, email, poll, survey, template, form creator, form manager, Requires at least: 3.8
-Tested up to: 4.6.1
+Tested up to: 4.7
-Stable tag: 2.02.10
+Stable tag: 2.02.11

-Beautiful forms in 60 seconds.
-The WordPress form builder that enables you to create forms with a simple drag-and-drop interface and in-place editing.
+WordPress form builder for completely customizable forms with simple drag-and-drop interface.
+Offers unlimited email notifications and instant styling previews.

 == Description ==
-Build WordPress forms the fast and simple way with a simple drag-and-drop interface (and a visual form styler in version 2.0).
-Create custom Formidable forms or generate them from a template with this stunning WordPress form plugin.
+Build WordPress forms the fast and simple way.
+Create custom Formidable forms or generate them from a template with this flexible WordPress form plugin.
+From the smallest sidebar opt-in form to large job application forms, Formidable Forms is built to do it all.
+Formidable Forms has a visual form styler and no knowledge of HTML or CSS is necessary to create professional looking forms.
+However, Formidable Forms are completely customizable with custom HTML or CSS.
+Users can set their style for reuse with a single templated style.

 [View Documentation](http://formidablepro.com/knowledgebase/ "View Documentation") [Contribute on Github](https://github.com/Strategy11/formidable-forms "Contribute on Github")

 = Features =
-* Create forms with 7 field types: text, email, url, paragraph text, radio, checkbox, and dropdown
+* Create forms with 8 field types: text, email, url, paragraph text, radio, checkbox, dropdown, and ReCaptcha
 * Create forms from existing templates or add your own.
 A contact form template is included.
 * Send unlimited email notifications
 * Create a single styling template using our visual form styler